Creed (band): Weathered and break-up (2001–2004)

 Creed worked on their third album for most of 2001, with Tremonti choosing to play bass on the record to "[preserve] the band's initial core," although Hestla remained in Creed's touring lineup.
 Weathered was released on November 20, 2001.
 Six singles were released from the album: "My Sacrifice" (which earned the band a nomination for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal in 2003), "Bullets", "One Last Breath", "Hide", "Don't Stop Dancing", and "Weathered".
 The album was a commercial bestseller and was certified platinum six times over and debuted at No. 1 on the Billboard Top 200.
 It remained at that spot for eight weeks, a record which Creed notably shares with The Beatles.
 The tour to promote Weathered was met with considerable controversy; it was delayed in April 2002 when Stapp suffered a concussion and vertebrae damage after being involved in a car crash.
 As a result, in addition to his growing addiction to alcohol, he became addicted to pain medication.

-This, along with other events, led to a considerably controversial concert on December 29, 2002, at the Allstate Arena in Rosemont, Illinois, which ultimately led to the band's disunion.
+This, along with other events, led to a controversial concert on December 29, 2002, at the Allstate Arena in Rosemont, Illinois, which ultimately led to the band's disunion.
 Four disappointed concertgoers filed a lawsuit against the band, claiming that Scott Stapp "was so intoxicated and/or medicated that he was unable to sing the lyrics of a single Creed song."
 Creed later issued an apology on Stapp's behalf, although Stapp would later deny the claims.
 Ultimately, the case was dismissed.
-Stapp later confirmed that he was intoxicated during the concert, but asserted that he was not incoherent.
+Stapp later confirmed that he was intoxicated during the concert, but he asserted that he was not incoherent.

-After remaining inactive for over a year, it was announced in June 2004 that Creed had disbanded.
+Creed disbanded in June 2004, after more than a year of inactivity.
 Tremonti cited tensions between Stapp and the rest of the band as the reasoning.
 He said that the relationship with Stapp had become so strained that the creative juices were no longer flowing.
 The reality was that Stapp was in Maui battling his addiction to alcohol and drugs.
 Almost simultaneous with the announcement of Creed's break-up, Stapp opted for a solo career.
 On November 22, 2004, Wind-up Records released Creed's Greatest Hits album.
 Stapp released his debut solo album The Great Divide in 2005.
 Tremonti and Phillips reunited with Marshall to form a new band, Alter Bridge, in 2004 with singer Myles Kennedy, formerly of American rock band The Mayfield Four.